NORDIC STOCKS - Factors to watch on Feb 13

 STOCKMANN

-The Finnish department store and retail chain owner reported a surprise fall in its quarterly operating profit to 57 million euros ($76.75 million), weighed down by weak department store sales.
+Finnish department store and retail chain owner is expected to report its fourth-quarter operating profit rose 10 percent from a year earlier to 65 million euros ($87.5 million), helped by strong sales in Russia, a Reuters poll of analysts showed.

 STOREBRAND